arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/io/README.md

 cancel()
 ```

+It is important to know that cancelation can only be applied across operator boundaries, i.e. a blocking operation like `Thread.sleep` cannot be cancelled.
+Use helpers like `IO.sleep` instead!

 ### unsafeRunTimed

 To be used with SEVERE CAUTION, it runs `IO` synchronously and returns an `Option<A>` blocking the current thread.
 It requires a timeout parameter.